woutervh-/typescript-is/README.md

 * Any other case where you lose compile time type information...

 In these situations `typescript-is` can come to your rescue.

+*NOTE* this package aims to generate type predicates for any *serializable* JavaScript object.
+Please check [What it won't do](#-what-it-wont-do) for details.

 # 🎛️ Configuration